KatharaFramework/Kathara/README.md

 Kathará is an open source project.
 Feel free to download the code, play with it, and submit feature requests, notify bugs, or open pull requests!

-Thanks to everyone who has contributed developing Kathará!
+Thanks to everyone who has contributed to the development of Kathará!